signalogic/SigDL/README.md

 1) Training blocks are accelerated by parallelizing either (i) the training data set or (ii) the deep learning model.
 Data set parallelization is used more often.
 [This page](http://timdettmers.com/2014/10/09/deep-learning-data-parallelism) has a good explanation of the tradeoffs in these two approaches.

+2) The initial training block assumes use of GPU boards of some type.

+3) The "Re-Training" block depends on "device accurate" emulation of the embedded target; its situation is completely different than the "Training" block (see above model compression notes).

-2) Testing can potentially be parallelized also, for example in cases where multiple compression models are concurrently being evaluated.
+4) Testing can potentially be parallelized also, for example in cases where multiple compression models are concurrently being evaluated.

 <a name="SupportedEmbeddedTargets"></a>
 # Deep Learning Embedded Targets